|

 AWS Customer Data Privacy

-Another often overlooked aspect of Service Level Agreements is data ownership and data privacy.
+Another often overlooked aspect of service level agreements is data ownership and data privacy.
 Entrusting all of your data to a third party is a big deal and something that should be thoroughly researched.
-Fortunately like all things with AWS they make it very easy to do so, with a full set of FAQs published here.
+Fortunately, AWS makes it incredibly easy to accomplish this by providing a comprehensive set of FAQs.

 In summary, your data remains your property at all times.
 AWS will never: